-March 2, 2015, Victoria BC - The Victoria Real Estate Board today released its report on real estate activity in the Victoria area for February 2015.
+April 1, 2015, Victoria BC - The Victoria Real Estate Board today released its report on real estate activity in the Victoria area for March 2015.
+A total of 734 properties sold in the Victoria region this March, a 27.7% increase compared to the 575 properties sold in the same month last year.

 Victoria Real Estate Board President Guy Crozier is available for comment.
-More information on the February 2015 report and the Multiple Listing Service® Home Price Index is available from the Victoria Real Estate Board, www.vreb.org.
+More information on the March 2015 report and the Multiple Listing Service® Home Price Index is available from the Victoria Real Estate Board, vreb.org.

 About VREB - Founded in 1921, the Victoria Real Estate Board is a key player in the development of standards and innovative programs to enhance the professionalism of REALTORS®.
 The Victoria Real Estate Board represents approximately 1,200 local REALTORS®.